What is an Extenuating Circumstance?

 - Submit before the University's published deadlines – Late claims may not be considered.

-- Explain your circumstances clearly – Describe what happened, when it happened and the period of time that was impacted.
-Make sure you provide clear explanation of the impact these circumstances had on you and your studies – this is key for the committee to assess the significance of your circumstances.
+- Provide an Impact statement – Make sure you provide clear explanation of the impact these circumstances had on you and your studies – this is key for the committee to assess the significance of your circumstances.

 - Report Exam Absences Separately – If you miss an exam, you must also report your absence.